Education Indicators in Canada, biannual

 Gender differences can also be observed for postsecondary enrolments.
 In 2015/2016, women accounted for the majority of full-time students at both the bachelor's and master's levels.
 They accounted for just under half of enrolments at the doctoral level.
 Overall, women also accounted for more than half of all college enrolments in 2015/2016.
 In some fields of study, the proportion of women was even larger as they accounted for over 80% of college enrolments in education, health and related fields, social and behavioural sciences, and law.

 From 2011 to 2016, educational attainment at the college level increased for both the Métis (from 23% to 26%) and Inuit (from 16% to 19%).
 Among First Nations, Métis and Inuit, the proportion of the populations aged 25 to 64 years who attained at least a high school diploma rose from 71% in 2011 to 74% in 2016.

 The Pan-Canadian Education Indicators Program is an ongoing initiative of the Canadian Education Statistics Council, a partnership between Statistics Canada and the Council of Ministers of Education (Canada) that provides a set of statistical measures on education systems in Canada.

-The publication, Education Indicators in Canada: Report of the Pan-Canadian Education Indicators Program, September 2017, September 2017 (81-582-X), is now available from the Browse by key resource module of our website, under Publications.
+The publication Education Indicators in Canada: Report of the Pan-Canadian Education Indicators Program, March 2018 (81-582-X) is now available.

 For more information, or to enquire about the concepts, methods or data quality of this release, contact us (toll-free 1-800-263-1136; 514-283-8300; STATCAN.infostats-infostats.STATCAN@canada.ca) or Media Relations (613-951-4636; STATCAN.mediahotline-ligneinfomedias.STATCAN@canada.ca).